OpenSpare/OpenSpare/README.md

 # OpenSpare

-**OpenSpare** is an open-source initiative to design and share replacement parts for household appliances, with the goal of extending their lifespan and reducing our environmental impact.
+**OpenSpare** is an open-source initiative to design and share replacement part for appliances, with the goal of extending their lifespan and reducing our environmental impact.

 ## 🚀 Why OpenSpare?